 No public parking.
 Closest parking is at Whale Chine about 1.5 miles along the coastal path.

-The beach can normally be accessed at Shepherd’s Chine via a path and steps however this access is currently closed – please see the note above regarding footpath closures.
+The beach can be accessed at Shepherd’s Chine via a path and steps however access is quite steep.

 Ordnance Survey Grid reference